How To Stick Photos Into Albums?

 Traditional photo corners are also available.
 These are made from embossed paper, and are very similar to photo corners from a hundred years ago, but on a self-adhesive sheet so no licking is required.
 Traditional photo corners bring a decorative element and a nostalgic charm to photo albums.

-REMOVABLE PHOTO GLUE is a water-free gum, like the glue used to stick freebies to magazine covers and so on.
+Removable photo glue is a water-free gum, like the glue used to stick freebies to magazine covers.
 It's a good solution offering both permanence and removability.

 Removable glue is water-free so it won't warp the photos or the page, but it is possible that it might cause marks on particularly fibrous prints or photo album pages, so we advise extreme caution using it with old or fibre-based prints and papers.
-In this case go with photo corners instead.
+In this case, we suggest using photo corners instead.

 text and images © 2021 The Photo Album Shop